Placing the molecular properties of cancer in the context of the patient

 Blood transcriptomics as a window onto exposure and disease

 We have a long-standing interest in the development of RNA-based biomarker signatures in blood, which can be used to inform on exposure and health status.
 As a major defense and transport system, blood cells can adjust expression of their genes in response to various clinical, biochemical, and pathological conditions.
 To develop such surrogate signatures, we first defined robust laboratory methodologies for RNA profiling of blood cells (Dumeaux et al., 2008 Biomarkers in Medicine), and investigated normal inter-individual variation in healthy individuals (Dumeaux et al., 2010 PLoS Genetics).
 These studies served as stepping stones to several projects investigating how the signatures can be used to detect systemic molecular processes deregulated in response to defined exposure and health status (>5 publications, 200+ citations).
-These manuscripts highlight specific behavioral programs — such as metabolism or signaling — deregulated in the individual’s blood cells that are biological and/or pathological responses to a given condition in the general population (e.g. exposure to organic pollutants) or in a diseased population (e.g. radiation-induced fibrosis in breast cancer survivors).
+These manuscripts highlight specific behavioral programs, such as metabolism or signaling, that are deregulated in an individual’s blood cells as biological or pathological responses to a given condition in the general population (e.g., exposure to organic pollutants) or in a diseased population (e.g., radiation-induced fibrosis in breast cancer survivors).

 Selected papers